tmylk/data-kata/validation/dbt/tasklist.md

 - [ ] column data types validation
     -  run the test on command line using 'dbt test' or 'dbt test --store-failures' command
-       - id you use 'dbt test --store-failures' then you can inspect the failures in db by using 'duckcli houses.duckdb'
+       - id you use `dbt test --store-failures` then you can inspect the failures in db by using 'duckcli houses.duckdb'
        - you can also see what the test actually does by clicking on a link to complied code in the console, like  `compiled Code at target/compiled/houses/models/staging/schema.yml/dbt_expectations_expect_column_dfc73812841a97c03866cb28a5063a04.sql`
     -  see a test for Id column having data type integer in staging/schema.yml line 22 using dbt-expectations